brunoJSX/flash-challenge/README.md

 </h1>

 <div align="center">
- "Ao infinito e além 🚀"
+ "To infinity and beyond 🚀"
 </div>

 &nbsp;